Wyoming Cowboys take a step forward in QB competition, lose RB to injury

 Pokes lose RB

-UW’s running back depth took a hit when Jeremy Hollingsworth, a sophomore from Longmont, Colo., suffered a torn ACL this week.
+UW’s running back depth took a hit when Jeremy Hollingsworth, a sophomore from Longmont, Colorado, suffered a torn ACL this week.

 “Disappointed for him,” Bohl said.
 “He was adding some really positive things.”